sderev/wslshot/README.md

 wslshot
 ```

 This will fetch the most recent screenshots from the source directory.
-If this command is ran inside a git repository, it will create the folder `/assets/images` (if it doesn't exist) and copy the screenshot to it.
+If this command is run inside a git repository, it will create the folder `/assets/images` (if it doesn't exist) and copy the screenshot to it.

 **These are the folders automatically detected for the copy**: